Hollaback Girl: Music video

 The music video for "Hollaback Girl" was directed by Paul Hunter and filmed in the Van Nuys and Reseda neighborhoods of Los Angeles, California.
 It opens with a scene of Stefani taking a picture of her four Harajuku Girls, when a crowd of students appears.
 Stefani and the Harajuku Girls then drive down Sherman Way past Magnolia Science Academy to Birmingham High School in a 1961 Chevrolet Impala, accompanied by the crowd.
 Stefani and the group cause a commotion when they disrupt a football game by walking onto the field and when they go to a 99 Cents Only Store and throw cereal and other food products down an aisle.
 Throughout the video, there are intercut sequences of choreographed dancing filmed in a sound stage, intended to represent Stefani's imagination.
 Stefani and the Harajuku Girls are outfitted in cheerleading uniforms, accompanied by several Californian spirit groups: the Orange Crush All Stars, a cheerleading squad from Orange County; a marching band from Fountain Valley High School in Fountain Valley; a pep flag team named the Carson High School Flaggies from Carson; and a drill team from Stephen M. White Middle School in Carson.
 To visualize the song's bridge, the Harajuku Girls spell the word "bananas" with cue cards.
 The video ends with a close-up frame of Stefani with her arms in the air.

 The Chevy Impala convertible from the video includes a painting by artist J. Martin.
 The design includes Stefani as seen on the album cover of Love.
 Angel.
 Music.
 Baby. with the words "Hollaback Girl" in calligraphy.
 The car was, eventually, sold on eBay.
 Pharrell, one of the song's co-producers, makes a cameo appearance.
 The complete version of "Hollaback Girl" featured in the music video was released commercially through CD singles and digital downloads.
 Some include remixes by Diplo and former No Doubt bandmate Tony Kanal.

-The video debuted on March 21, 2005, and proved successful on video chart programs.
-It debuted on MTV's TRL on March 31 at number 10 and remained on the program for a total of 50 days, becoming what Rolling Stone called "a staple of MTV's TRL".
+The video debuted on the day before the single, and proved successful on video chart programs.
+It debuted on MTV's Total Request Live on March 31 at number 10 and remained on the program for a total of 50 days, becoming what Rolling Stone called "a staple of MTV's TRL".
 The video reached the top of the chart and was retired at number four on June 23, becoming Stefani's first video to retire.
 VH1 listed the video at number five on its Top 40 Videos of 2005, and at the 2005 MTV Video Music Awards, the video received four nominations, but only won the award for Best Choreography.
 Stefani did not attend the 2006 MTV Video Music Awards, prompting rumors that she was protesting her lack of nominations the previous year, her multiple losses to Kelly Clarkson, and her not having been asked to perform.
 Stefani denied the rumors, responding, "the only reason I am not attending the MTV Video Music Awards is because I will be recording and spending time with my family."